mottaquikarim/STA9760S2021/blog/content/posts/lecture-02.md

 ---
-title: "Software Packaging and Management"
+title: "AWS EC2 and Working with the Command Line"
 date: 2020-01-30T23:43:38Z
 lecturedate: "FEB 09"
 lecture: "02"